StoneShark/MancalaGames/README.md

 Game configurations are stored in plain-text, json-string formatted files.
 They may be edited directly.
 Parameters with default values need not be included.

+## Distribution Files ##

+To download and play Mancala Games, get the MancalaGames.zip file.
+It is a self contained set of executables and all required files.
+No installation is required, just expand the zip file which requires 31MB.

 ## Code Overview ##
 I’ve read that code is more testable if it is organized in a complex network of simple objects instead of a small set of complex objects.
 The evolution of Mancala Games has embraced the complex network of simple objects concept; possibly, it’s gone too far.